tech-boyz/Chore_App/README.md

 - Feature branches should be based on `develop`; use `git checkout -b myFeatureBranch develop`.
 - Once your feature is complete please submit a PR to `develop`.
 The only direct commits to `develop` should be small (such as a bug fix).

+## Deployment workflow

+Quick Info:

+- Three live environments, `Dev`, `Staging`, and `Production`
+- `release-*` branches map to Non-Prod environments.
+- Once `develop` has amassed enough features and is stable enough, branch off to create a `release-*` branch.
+Whenever a branch with pattern `release-*` is created, a deployment will trigger to `Dev` and `Staging`.
+- PRs to master should be tagged with the release number.
+Once a PR to `master` is approved/merged, a build will trigger and immediately after a deployment to `Production`. `master` should always reflect the code that is on the live, `Production` environment.

 ## Deploy the sample application